hknio/Compare_Tool/README.md

      the minimum number of single-character edits (insertions, deletions, or substitutions) required to
      transform one string into the other.
 The higher the distance, the more different the strings are.

-- Levenshtein.ratio: This function computes the similarity ratio between two strings.
+- Levenshtein.ratio (used by default and recommended): This function computes the similarity ratio between two strings.
 It is calculated
     as:
     ```
     (1 - Levenshtein.distance(s1, s2) / max(len(s1), len(s2)))